Setting Relationship Goals

-It is important that couples have a reality check by setting goals to achieve the dreams that they have and make it come true.
+It is important that couples have a reality check by setting relationship goals to achieve the dreams that they have and make them come true.

 Defining goals helps couples in a relationship to work with a common aim.

-A goal could be the ability to have a global cruise and living off passive income that you have had built over the years.
+A goal could be the ability to have a global cruise and live off the passive income that you have had built over the years.

 However, both of you must keep in mind that no person must be hurt or aggravated along the process of achieving your goals.

 Make a list of those relationship goals too

 List the things that are important to you.

 It allows each person in a relationship to uncover your personality.
 Spend a weekend together, preferably in a place that doesn’t have distractions.

 Couples that share their lists will have a better grasp on their goals for the future.

 This will also give both of you the feeling that you play an important part in your partner’s life, which is very crucial for each relationship to last.
 Always remember that your relationship goals should not only be for your own selfish dreams.